Understanding the 2005 "Not Guilty" Verdict

 "We would hope ... that he doesn't sleep with children anymore," Rodriguez said on CNN.
 "He just has to be careful how he conducts himself around children."

-In court, the burden is not on the defence to "prove innocence," but rather on the prosecution to prove guilt.
-In criminal cases, the jury faces the challenging task of deliberating both sides and determining whether the prosecution has proven the case "beyond a reasonable doubt."
+In court, the defence is not required to “prove innocence.”
+Instead, the responsibility lies with the prosecution to prove guilt.
+In criminal trials, the jury must weigh both sides carefully and decide whether the prosecution has proved its case beyond reasonable doubt.

 Child sexual abuse (CSA) cases are notoriously difficult to prosecute.
 Medical evidence is available in less than 5% of the reported cases of CSA and the prosecution often must rely on the testimony of a child.
 Prosecutors have the responsibility to achieve justice.
 They balance this role with the complexities of determining what is justice for the child victim and how can they best protect the community from offenders who may go on to sexually abuse others.
 In 2014, the National Institute of Justice (NIJ) funded this study of prosecution of CSA.
 This report describes research findings on prosecutorial outcomes and considers obstacles to obtaining justice for the child victims in these complicated cases.